 This map from the period shows the Union Works in relation to the River Medlock and the railway viaduct between Manchester Oxford Road and Piccadilly stations.
 In 2014 the area is much altered: the only building remaining unaltered is the Lass O'Gowrie public house; some of the river has been covered over, Carpenter Street has vanished, and the approximate site of the Union Works is the car park adjacent to Princess Street behind the Ibis Hotel.

 By 1891, James had moved his family to the leafy suburb of Davenport.
 The 1891 census shows James, Elizabeth, Catherine, Lavington, Florence and servant Olive Wootton at 'Holly House', a now-lost house on Bramhall Lane which we guess they were renting during the construction of their new permanent home on The Crescent.
 Catherine Grantham Shepherd married artist Frederick Davenport Bates: their story continues in another feature.

 An advertisement from the trade press in the Edwardian period shows that the company flourished for many years.
 Over time, it diversified into other pulley-related products such as a steel belt which could replace the traditional leather version.
-Lavington Watt Shepherd joined his father in the firm; by 1901 the household at Shird Fold comprised James (67) and his wife Elizabeth, Elizabeth.
-James's daughter by his first marriage Elizabeth Connelly and her daughter Catherine (8), Lavington and servant Annie Hulse.
+Lavington Watt Shepherd joined his father in the firm; by 1901 the household at Shird Fold comprised James (67) and his wife Elizabeth, James's daughter by his first marriage Elizabeth Connelly and her daughter Catherine (8), Lavington and servant Annie Hulse.